ClickCease

 Unrepaired Vehicles Are Dangerous

 Recalls have always been an issue for used-car retailers such as AutoNation.
 Federal laws prohibit dealers from selling new vehicles with defective auto parts.
-However, there is no law that prevents used cars with similar problems from being sold.
-There is a bill that is currently making its way through Congress that aims to close this safety loophole.
-But, it hasn’t been signed into law yet.
+However, no law prevents used cars with similar problems from being sold.
+A bill that is currently making its way through Congress aims to close this safety loophole, but it hasn’t been signed into law yet.

 Protecting Consumers’ Rights

-If you have been injured as the result of an auto defect, you still have the right to file a lawsuit against not just the automaker, but also the dealer, depending on the nature and circumstances of the incident.
-It is critical for legislators to pass laws that will require used car dealerships to repair vehicles that have been recalled for safety issues.
+If you have been injured due to an auto defect, you still have the right to file a lawsuit against not just the automaker but also the dealer, depending on the nature and circumstances of the incident.
+Legislators must pass laws that will require used car dealerships to repair vehicles that have been recalled for safety issues.
 It costs them nothing.
 Automakers are required to repair these vehicles at no cost.

-If you are in the market for a used car, it is important that you visit the National Highway Traffic Safety Administration’s (NHTSA) website and enter the vehicle identification number or VIN to determine whether the car has been recalled for safety problems.
-If you or a loved one has been injured due to an auto defect, an experienced auto defect lawyer will be able to help you better understand your legal rights and options.
+Suppose you are in the market for a used car.
+In that case, you must visit the National Highway Traffic Safety Administration’s (NHTSA) website and enter the vehicle identification number or VIN to determine whether the car has been recalled for safety problems.
+If you or a loved one has been injured due to an auto defect, an experienced auto defect lawyer can help you better understand your legal rights and options.

 Source: https://www.vox.com/the-goods/2019/10/15/20914585/autonation-sells-used-recalled-cars